BenHenderson09/SICK-LMS500-Lidar-Interpretation/README.md

 pip install pyserial matplotlib numpy

+Download and setup the USB driver from SICK.
+After that is done, check the Windows device manager for a lidar device on a COM port, should be ready to go then.

 ## Usage
 1. Connect the LMS500 via USB and identify the COM port.
 2. Set `PORT = "COMx"` in the script.